Mino1289/Mino1289/README.md

 ## About me

-I'm a 20 years old french student, studying at [UTBM](https://utbm.fr/ " ").
+I'm a 20 years old french student, studying at [UTBM](https://utbm.fr/ " ") and [UQAC](https://uqac.ca " ").
-I'm learning Maths and Computer Science.
+Currently pursuing a Master's degree in Software Engineering with a specialty in Artificial Intelligence.

-## Main projects
+## Main and personnal projects

 I've worked on :